Jonathan S. Stamler, MD

 In 2010, Dr. Stamler relocated to Case Western Reserve University School of Medicine and University Hospitals Cleveland Medical Center, where he holds the Robert S. and Sylvia K. Reitman Family Foundation Distinguished Chair of Cardiovascular Innovation, is a Professor of Medicine and of Biochemistry, and serves as Director of the Institute for Transformative Molecular Medicine as well as President of the Harrington Discovery Institute, which he co-founded.

-Dr. Stamler has published more than 300 original scientific papers and chapters and edited two books.
+Dr. Stamler has published more than 300 original scientific papers and edited two books.
 He has co-founded seven biotechnology companies and licensed two additional programs to major pharmaceutical companies, and he holds more than 125 patents and patent applications.
 He has received numerous awards and prizes, including recognition by the Ewing Marion Kauffman Foundation for being among the “Top Innovators in America” and by the American Heart Association as a “Distinguished Scientist.”